What Shape is the Inflationary Bispectrum?

 \section{Abstract}

 Non-linear interactions during inflation generate non-Gaussianities in the distribution of primordial curvature.
 In many theories, the physics is \textit{scale-invariant}, such that the induced three-point function depends solely on a dimensionless shape function $S(x,y)\sim k^6B_\zeta(kx,ky,k)$.
 To confront such models with observations, one typically builds specialized estimators for each shape, then applies them to cosmic microwave background datasets at significant computational expense.
 In this \textit{Letter}, we take a different approach, directly reconstructing $S(x,y)$ from observations using an efficient logarithmically-binned estimator in primordial-space (motivated by the modal program).
 Applying this to temperature and polarization maps from \textit{Planck}, we obtain high-resolution shape measurements across the full $(x,y)$-plane, including squeezed limits.
 Our approach is close-to-optimal, highly interpretable, and preserves the information content on (optimally-analyzed) standard templates within $\approx 10\%$; moreover, we can use it to assess the scale-dependence of our constraints, finding that \textit{Planck} is sensitive to $\approx 6$ $e$-folds of non-Gaussian evolution with a peak sensitivity around $0.1h\,\mathrm{Mpc}^{-1}$.
 Since we work directly in shape-space, data and theory can be compared in milliseconds.
-As an example, we perform a search for massive particle exchange using a suite of over $20\,000$ theoretical templates computed with exact bootstrap methods (for the first time) across a wide range of masses, spins, and sound-speeds; the spin-two analysis yields a maximum significance of $2.6\sigma$.
-Our approach can be used to probe a wide range of scale-invariant models in orders-of-magnitude less time than with direct estimators, allowing the inflationary paradigm to be explored in new ways.
+As an example, we perform a search for massive particle exchange using a suite of over $20\,000$ theoretical templates computed with exact bootstrap methods across a wide range of masses, spins, and sound-speeds; the spin-two analysis yields a maximum significance of $2.6\sigma$.
+Our approach can be used to probe a wide range of scale-invariant models in orders-of-magnitude less time than with direct estimators, \resub{facilitating new exploration of the inflationary paradigm.}